-All parcels were individually reviewed for correctness of the model application before final value selection and reviewed by the senior appraiser prior to posting.
-The factors analyzed in the process of establishing value utilizing the model constructs were subject to adjustment by the appraiser.
-Any appropriate adjustments for functional, locational, and economic obsolescence were considered, with the provision of adequate documentation, and adjusted when warranted.
+All parcels were individually reviewed for the correctness of the model application before final value selection and reviewed by the Senior Appraiser prior to posting.
+The factors analyzed in establishing value utilizing the model constructs were subject to adjustment by the Appraiser.
+Any appropriate adjustments for functional, locational, and economic obsolescence were considered to provide adequate documentation and values were adjusted when warranted.